Multi-height distribution of rational points of split toric stacks: Introduction to toric stacks

 \begin{definition} The toric stack $X$ associated to the stacky fan $\mathbf{\Sigma}$ is defined over $\Z$ as the global quotient $[\stackT_{\Sigma} / G_{\beta} ]$. \end{definition}

-\begin{remark} In \cite[definition 3.1]{fantechi_toric_stack}, a smooth toric Deligne-Mumford stack is introduced as a smooth separated Deligne-Mumford stack $\stackX$ together with an open immersion $\iota : T \hookrightarrow \stackX$ with dense image such that the action of $T$ on itself extends to an action $a : T \times \stackX \rightarrow \stackX$.
-The article \cite{fantechi_toric_stack} shows that it is equivalent to the characterization as a global quotient, using stacky fan. \end{remark}
+\begin{remark} In \cite[definition 3.1]{fantechi_toric_stack}, a smooth toric Deligne-Mumford stack is introduced as a smooth separated Deligne-Mumford stack $\stackX$ together with an open immersion of the stacky torus $T$ with dense image such that the action of $T$ on itself extends to an action The article \cite{fantechi_toric_stack} shows that it is equivalent to the characterization as a global quotient, using stacky fan. \end{remark}

 By \cite[proposition 3.2, 3.7]{borisov_toric_stack} and by \cite[section 7]{fantechi_toric_stack}: